Case Study Banner

 Fidelity Image

-Analyzing the constraints and time-lines, we discovered:
+Collaborating with product and engineering folks analyzing the constraints and time-lines, we discovered:

 • Limit based on the payment and delivery method: Easy and faster to implement with maximum impact.
 Had existing information on the various limits and could use existing backend infrastructure to implement this.